liferay/liferay-docs/develop/new-articles/application-development/01-intro-to-liferay-module-framework.markdown

 ## Using the Felix Gogo Shell

 To interact with Liferay's module framework, you can use Felix Gogo shell.
-To access Liferay's Felix Gogo shell, use a telnet client to connect to port `11311` of your Liferay server's machine.
-E.g., use the following command if you're running Liferay locally:
+To access it, use a telnet client to connect to port `11311` of your Liferay server's machine.
+Since the shell is accessible through telnet, it is only available on the local network interface.
+Use the following command if you're running Liferay locally:

     telnet localhost 11311